clowntheArt/gw2acr-guide/index.md

 * disabled after the main rotation begins
 * used for setup, long cooldowns or state entry

-openers should be short and intentional.
-if an opener fires more than once per fight, it is misclassified.
+openers should be short and intentional if an opener fires more than once per fight, it is misclassified

 ---

 ## main chains

-main chains define repeatable combat behavior.
+main chains define repeatable combat behavior

 guidelines: